Koenkk/zigbee2mqtt.io/docs/devices/SJCGQ13LM.md

 ---
-title: "Xiaomi SJCGQ13LM control via MQTT"
+title: "Aqara SJCGQ13LM control via MQTT"
-description: "Integrate your Xiaomi SJCGQ13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara SJCGQ13LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2022-08-01T15:06:58
 pageClass: device-page
 ---